Torlus/fpgagen/README.txt

 IMPORTANT:
-IMPORTANT: You need to push a the keyboard a few times in order to the core to complete it's boot process.
+IMPORTANT: You need to push a the keyboard a few times in order for the core to complete it's boot process.
 Then press F12 for the OSD to appear!
 IMPORTANT:
+IMPORTANT:

+Next tasks:
+Send sync signals during reset so there is no need to press keys for the core to boot React on input

 ================================================================================